-Concord North Carolina LSAT Course offerings
+Concord North Carolina LSAT Prep Courses

 Full Length LSAT Course

-- Eighty hours of live, in-class instruction
+- Eighty hours of live classroom instruction

-- The complete five-volume set of TestMasters coursebooks delivered free via courier, including materials that contain over 6500 real LSAT questions
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 7,500 total)

 - Access to the best LSAT preparation methods and techniques in the world